 This is when Empowering Women Normalising Breastfeeding was born.
 The initial concept was to show how it is possible to breastfeed discreetly in public.
 The idea behind this was to help mothers feel more confident by seeing other mothers feeding and also to inform the rest of the public that it isn't scary and shouldn't be frowned upon.

-Since the birth of the project I have been contacted by the NHS, and other independent midwifery companies asking about how they can have breastfeeding images to use to aide in informing other mothers about breastfeeding.
-My work has also been exhibited as part of as part of a collaboration with Procreate Project (a pioneering arts organisation funding mother artists) at Kings College London.
+Since the birth of the project, I have been contacted by the NHS, and other independent midwifery companies asking about how they can have breastfeeding images to use to aid in informing other mothers about breastfeeding.
+My work has also been exhibited as part of a collaboration with Procreate Project (a pioneering arts organisation funding mother artists) at Kings College London.

 I believe that the power of a picture is real in helping to change attitudes towards breastfeeding and could help to inform mothers on how it can be done.
 So, with each sale of clothing by Altered Apparel Ltd, we can help to provide the NHS and other Breastfeeding Support Agencies with much-needed imagery and in turn, help to increase breastfeeding rates for the future.

 Take a look at the images we have produced so far...